dawid-bytys/stati/README.md

 You need to log in to the web version of the Spotify app and copy a cookie value called `sp_dc`.
 This is necessary because the app uses a non-public endpoint to retrieve this data, which requires this cookie.
 This is a one-time action.
 The next time you open the app, we will remember this value.

+### Safari

+1. Open a Private window and navigate to https://open.spotify.com.
+2. Log in to your Spotify account.
+3. Use `Command + Option + C` to open the browser’s developer tools.
+4. Access the `Storage` section within the developer tools menu.
+5. Locate and copy the value of `sp_dc` cookie.
+6. Ensure to close the window without logging out to keep the cookie valid.

-### Firefox browser
+### Chrome

 1. Open an Incognito window and navigate to https://open.spotify.com.
 2. Log in to your Spotify account.
+3. Use `Command + Option + I` (Mac) or `Control + Shift + I` or `F12` to open the browser’s developer tools.
+4. Access the `Application` section within the developer tools menu.
+5. Locate and copy the value of `sp_dc` cookie.
+6. Ensure to close the window without logging out to keep the cookie valid.

+### Firefox

+1. Open an Incognito window and navigate to https://open.spotify.com.
+2. Log in to your Spotify account.
-3. Use Command + Option + I (Mac) or Control + Shift + I or F12 to open the browser's developer tools.
+3. Use `Command + Option + I` (Mac) or `Control + Shift + I` or `F12` to open the browser's developer tools.
-4. Access the "Storage" section within the developer tools menu.
+4. Access the `Storage` section within the developer tools menu.
 5. Locate and copy the value of `sp_dc` cookie.
 6. Ensure to close the window without logging out to keep the cookie valid.